Octomore, the ultimate peat whisky

 The 06. series can be seen as a lineup that pays particular attention to malt character, and 06.1 and 06.2 were made using 100% Scottish barley.

-06.2 was aged in Limousin oak casks that had previously aged Eau de Vie, a fruit brandy produced in the Aquitaine region before it became Cognac, and was released as a duty-free limited edition whisky with only 18,000 bottles produced.
+06.2 is a limousine aged from Eau de Vie, a fruit brandy produced in the Aquitaine region before becoming Cognac.
+Orcs It was aged in casks and released as a duty-free limited edition whisky with only 18,000 bottles.

 This peat whisky surprised the world by achieving 258 PPM, the all-time record at the time.

-It was the monumental first appearance of the .3 series using the 100% Isla Bory for the first time through numbering.
+100% for the first time through numbering Ayla It was the monumental first appearance of the .3 series using barley.

 07. Series